LBenzahia/acadimy4u/README.md

-# lakbacadimy
+# lakbacademy

-lakbacadimy is a web plateform for education
+lakbacademy is a web plateform for education

-# lakbacadimy
+# lakbacademy
 # acadimy4u